 - D. Reinstated Employees.
 A reinstated employee shall be paid at a salary rate within the approved salary range for the position to which the employee is reinstated.
 The rate of salary at appointment shall be in accordance with Section 4, A-2 and A-3. - E. Part-time and Temporary Employment.
 Pay for part-time and temporary employment in a position shall be equivalent to the hourly rate of pay for full-time employment in the beginning level of similar positions. - F. Overtime.
-Overtime is work beyond the normal hours of any scheduled workweek as authorized by the department head, subject to the approval of the County
+When operating requirements or other needs cannot be met during regular working hours, employees may be scheduled to work overtime hours.
+Overtime shall not be worked by nonexempt employees without prior authorization from the applicable Department Head, subject to the approval of the County Administrator.
+When possible, advance notification of these mandatory assignments will be provided.

-Administrator.
-Compensation for overtime will be in accordance with the provisions of the Fair Labor Standards Act as amended.
-Sick and Annual Leave will not be used to calculate overtime hours.
+Compensation for overtime will be in accordance with the provisions of the FLSA and any applicable state laws.
+Overtime pay is based on actual hours worked.
+As a result, sick leave, paid holidays and annual Leave will not be used to calculate overtime hours.